Audrey Hepburn, 1954. Source: Wikimedia Commons

 - Bring sauce to a simmer for 45 minutes, stirring occasionally and breaking apart the larger tomatoes as they cook.

 - While the sauce is simmering, fill another large pot with 4 quarts of water and slowly heat it up to cook the pasta.
 Take the remaining basil and cut the leaves into small pieces using a pair of scissors—this will help prevent bruising and blackening of the leaves.
 Reserve.

 - After 45 minutes, or when the diced vegetables are tender, turn off the heat.
 Let the sauce rest for 15 minutes.

 - Meanwhile, bring the pot of water to a rolling boil.
 Add salt, if desired.
 Cook your spaghetti pasta until a dente (retaining a little bit of snap to the core).
-Drain and rinse the pasta with lukewarm water to prevent sticking.
+Drain.

 - Taste the sauce, add salt to taste if desired.
 Serve pasta topped generously with sauce, grated Parmigiano-Reggiano cheese and the remaining freshly cut basil leaves.

 Ferrer, Sean Hepburn.
 Audrey Hepburn: An Elegant Spirit.
 New York: Atria, 2003.
 Print.

 Paris, Barry.
 Audrey Hepburn.
 New York: Putnam, 1996.
 Print.

 Spoto, Donald.
 Enchantment: The Life of Audrey Hepburn.
 New York: Harmony, 2006.
 Print.